These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Ethics: As you probably know, Stella has been a vegetarian all her life, so her fashion line reflects that.
 No animals are ever harmed for her styles.
 But that’s not all!
 The designer aims to reduce her energy use in her shops and offices with alternative energies; has strict recycling policies in her workplaces, and uses only ethically certified factories.

-Items: She’s best known for her exquisite tailoring, vegan accessories and athletic wear, in partnership with Parley for the Oceans and adidas.
+One of the best ethical British fashion brands for: Exquisite tailoring, vegetarian accessories.
+Chic athletic wear, in partnership with Parley for the Oceans and adidas.

 Sophisticated, stylish and sustainable are the best ways to describe this elegant clothing line by Carole Bamford.
 The British lifestyle brand not only creates clothing from rich, noble, naturally dyed materials like organic cotton, vicuna, alpaca and cashmere, but also has a line of deliciously scented organic bath and personal care products that are somehow a bit addictive!